appsody/stacks/incubator/kitura/README.md

     ```
     This initializes a Kitura project using the `default` template.

-2. After your project has been initialized you can then run your application using the following command:
+2. After your project has been initialized, you can run your application using the following command:

     ```bash
     appsody run